Table of Contents

 - The Search bar allows you to search through the list of devices that are displayed which match the existing filters.

-- The Entity filter allows you to set the entity type for which you'd like to view devices.
-This field can select from any entity type in your instance.
-It also allows you to type in a specific entity name if it's known (i.e. a Network Site name, or Account Name).
+- The Entity filter allows you to set the entity type for which you'd like to view devices, based on some existing entity types within your instance.
+It also allows you to type in a specific entity name if it's known (i.e. a Network Site name, or Inventory Location).

 - The Device Status selector allows you to select from a list of device statuses, from Good, Warning, or Down.